Gelmo/warfork-gametypes/README.md

 - Make frozen players slow down when sliding (fake friction)
 - Implement Awards
 - Add AI Goals for bot support

-Things that need to be tested more in Ftag Arena with many skilled players:
-- Armor and Health pickups on map (currently disabled in Arena)
-- Powerup pickups on map (currently disabled in Arena)
-- Last update added weap/ammo pickups, and weap/ammo drops on death, which resolved the low-ammo issue.
-Now that we respawn everyone each point, it may be suitable to revert this and remove weap/ammo pickups (but retain weap/ammo drops)